 ESP32-WROOM (a.k.a.
 ESP32 DevKitC)

 The ESP32-WROOM is the “classic” ESP32 development board.
 It has the standard ESP32 chip, dual-core processor, Wi-Fi, Bluetooth, and plenty of GPIO pins.
 Use this when you’re just starting out, prototyping, or don’t have any special needs like camera or audio.
 It’s the most common board, widely supported in tutorials, and super cheap.
-Most of our tutorials here uses ESP32-WROOM.
+Most of our tutorials here use ESP32-WROOM.

 ESP32-WROVER

 Think of the ESP32-WROVER as the WROOM’s big brother.
-It has extra RAM (PSRAM) and sometimes a tiny built-in flash.
+It has extra RAM (PSRAM) and sometimes tiny built-in flash.
 That extra memory makes it great for things like buffering large amounts of data, running displays, or doing camera/image processing.
 Use this if you need more horsepower for graphics, audio, or complex projects like IoT hubs.

 ESP32-CAM